 The easiest way to get to the Herculaneum ruins from Naples is to take the Circumvesuviana railway line from Porta Nolana Station to Ercolano Scavi (this line also goes to Pompeii and Sorrento).
 It is an easy ten minute walk from Ercolano Scavi to the archaeological site.
 If you want to see the volcano that caused all the trouble, there is a shuttle bus from the station to the top of Mount Vesuvius.

-Alternatively, guided tours are available from GetYourGuide.
+Alternatively, guided tours of Herculaneum and Vesuvius from Naples are available from GetYourGuide.
 And LivItaly offers a tour of Pompeii and Herculaneum from a variety of starting points (don’t forget to use discount code BEWITCHEDBYITALY for a 10% discount from LivItaly).